d4rkeagle65/eagles-chatbot/README.md

     - What Role the User Has in Twitch (Viewer,Subscriber,VIP,Moderator,Broadcaster)

 ## Planned Features
 - Web Frontend Allowing Users to View Full Queue In Order with ReactJS
 - Extension of Web Frontend for Twitch Moderators to Preform Some Actions
 - Queue Auto-Close if Queue Length Reaches Set Time
 - Map Auto-Removal on User Inactivity for Set Amount of Time (With Tracking for Quick Re-Add If Nessesary)
 - Map Auto-Removal on User Inactivity When Requested Map Gets to Set Spot in Queue
 - Command for Users to See How Long Until Their Map Is Played
 - Command For Users to See Which Maps They Added to the Queue
 - Automatic !mtt When User Directly Subscribes or Gifts Another User a Twitch Subscription
 - !cbmu Command for Displaying Missing Users with Songs in Queue
+- Historical database for viewing with option to add a song back to the queue
+- !songmsg Parse and note update
+- !cbskip command to skip number of songs on top of queue
+- Added capability to !queue command for removing songs that have been at the top for a while and not played (possible workaround for streamer skipping song)

 ## Known Issues
     - If the streamer uses the "skip" option within Beat Saber, there is no message sent to chat by BS+.